erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 **pd.DataFrame.__dataframe__() + pd.api.interchange.from_dataframe()**

-Import a DataFrame from another library via the DataFrame interchange protocol.
+Import a DataFrame from another library via the `DataFrame interchange protocol <https://data-apis.org/dataframe-protocol/latest/index.html>`__.
 The .__dataframe__() dunder method returns an interchange object which can be used to convert another dialect of dataframe to pandas.
 If the protocol is supported, a dataframe interchange object has the methods "column_names" and "select_columns_by_name".